 For a client who owns an active Drupal 6 website, Drupal 8 promises a whole lot of opportunities.
 Although we know that Drupal 6 can cater to everything that is needed to create a platform that fits our requirement, Drupal 8 offers the extra edge which allows us to build something faster and more stable.
 And this is the key for any modernized platform.
+In this respect, it is likely that Drupal 8 provides a much easier transition to a great working site.
+Advantages for Webmasters:

 As we all know, the official support from Drupal.org for Drupal 6 is going to cease and the security updates will no longer be available.
 However, there is no reason to get upset; in fact, there is nothing in the code that will cause Drupal 6 site to stop functioning after February 24th, 2016.
 If you choose to keep running the code, it will run as long as your hosting company allows to do so.
 Then, why would anybody want their website to be migrated to Drupal 8 ?
 The answer is quite simple, nobody wants to stay behind.
 It's actually a step forward.